-The trail system is suitable for all experience levels, from seasoned professionals to first-timers.
+The trail system suits all experience levels, from seasoned professionals to first-timers.

-From January and March, the routes are typically snowy at a base height of 6,800 feet.
+The routes are typically snowy from January to March, at a base height of 6,800 feet.

 West Yellowstone has several local gear stores that rent skis daily.

-All through the winter, the Rendezvous Trails host a number of important events.
+All through the winter, the Rendezvous Trail System hosts several important events.

 The season begins in November with the Yellowstone Ski Festival and concludes in March with the Yellowstone Rendezvous Race.

 In addition, the trail network is renowned for hiking, jogging, and mountain cycling in the summertime.

 Try Your Hand at Blue Ribbon Fishing